HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 The text of the write-in is `John Smith`.
 This is represented using the `cdf:Text` element.

-(REMOVE?)
-The contest option position (e.g. an oval) was selected.
-This is represented by the emission of `cdf:SelectionIndication`.

-> Note that the `cdf:SelectionIndication` represents both the selection of the write-in contest option *and* the write-in itself.
-Thus it is not possible to say that the selection of the write-in is valid, but the write-in provided is not.
+> Note that the `cdf:SelectionIndication` represents both the selection of the *write-in contest option* *and* the write-in itself.
+Thus it is not possible to say that the selection of the write-in option is valid, but the write-in name provided is not.

 ### Adjudication of Write-Ins